StackVista/stackstate-docs/use/concepts/health-state.md

 ![View health state in main menu](../../.gitbook/assets/v51_view_health_main_menu.png)

+## Run state

+Some components in StackState will report a **Run state**, for example, AWS EC2 instances.
+This is different to the [health state](/use/concepts/health-state.md) and indicates the component’s operational state.
+The run state can be `DEPLOYING`, `DEPLOYED`, `STARTING`, `STARTED`, `STOPPING`, `STOPPED` or `UNKNOWN`.
+It is not used in the calculation of a component's health state.

+For every change in run state, a `Run state changed` event is generated.
+These events are visible in the [Events Perspective](/use/stackstate-ui/perspectives/events_perspective.md) and can help to correlate changes in the deployment state of components with problems in an environment.

 ## See also

 * [Add a health check based on telemetry streams available in StackState](/use/checks-and-monitors/add-a-health-check.md)